uniquekarki/CryptoKeeperCLI/README.md

 - **User-Friendly CLI:** Intuitive command-line interface for seamless password management.
 - **Automatic Change Reminders:** Set timely reminders for password updates to enhance security.
 - **Root User Protection:** Ensure the security of your master credentials with robust encryption.

+## License

+The source code for generation of the blog is under [MIT License](./LICENSE).
+Content is copyrighted.